obeid-codec/Portfolio_DLMCSPSE01_public/README.md

      - Navigate to the "Community" or "Groups" sections.
      - Click on "Create Post", write your content, and optionally upload an image.
      - Click "Post" to share it with others.
+     - **Note**: You must create or join a group before you can post.
+Posts cannot be made outside of a group context.
    - **Interacting with Posts**:
      - Like or comment on posts by other users.
      - To like a post, click the "Like" button.
 To unlike, click the "Unlike" button.